-As summer comes to an end and flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.
+As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 Here are the 5 steps to help you fight cold and flu naturally – starting with prevention.